-The Company is a subsidiary of EIH Limited, the holding Company.
+The Company is a subsidiary of EIH Limited.
 EIH Limited has in place a comprehensive Risk Management policy, framework and risk committee which is made applicable to the Company's hotel, Wildflower Hall and the Company.
-The risk, if any, on the Company and the Company's hotel is monitored periodically and reported to the Board.
+The risks, if any, on the Company and the Company's hotel is monitored periodically and reported to the Board.